Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

 -  <a :href="$withBase('/guides/applications/register-saml-web-app/')">Web app with SAML</a>

 ::: info
- To try out passwordless login, you need to have a FIDO2 security key registered in Asgardeo.
+- To try out passwordless login, you need to have a FIDO2 security key registered in Asgardeo.
 Learn how to <a :href="$withBase('/guides/user-self-service/register-security-key/')">register your FIDO2 security key</a>.
+- FIDO2 passwordless login with platform authenticators will NOT work on the **Firefox** browser in macOS Catalina, Big Sur and Monterey due to browser limitations.
+- FIDO2 passwordless login with roaming authenticators will NOT work on the **Firefox** browser as the browser doesn't support CTAP2 (Client to Authenticator Protocol 2) with PIN.
 :::

 ## Enable passwordless login for an app